-There’s no need to run away from an IT project management plan that includes integration in its scope.
+There’s no need to run away from an IT project that includes integration in its scope.
 However, you should be prepared as a project manager to know that it’s definitely more of a complicated project.

 Will it go perfect from beginning to end?
 Of course not!
 Few things rarely do.
 However, you can find that by applying the principles above you have the chance of being that much more successful on your next integration project.